PixelsForGlory/Procedural/README.md

 TextureVoxelTransparentMesh.MaterialResourcePath = @"PixelsForGlory\ProceduralVoxelMesh\";
 ```

+### Mesh Size

+The mesh will always produce a 1 x 1 x 1 scale version of the mesh.
+It can be scaled up and down as needed with the Unity3D scale.

 ### Color Voxel Mesh

 The following example will create a randomly colored cube on a `GameObject` with a `ColorVoxelMesh` component: